scalameta/metals/docs/integrations/debug-adapter-protocol.md

 ---
 id: debug-adapter-protocol
-sidebar_label: Debug Adapter Protocol
+sidebar_label: Running and debugging
-title: Debug Adapter Protocol
+title: Running and debugging
 ---

 Metals implements the Debug Adapter Protocol, which can be used by the editor to communicate with JVM to run and debug code.
+Alternatively, Metals is also able to provide editors with all the information needed to run the code (this is currently supported in run code lenses for main classes).

-## How to add support for debugging in my editor?
+## How to add support for debugging or running in my editor?

 There are two main ways to add support for debugging depending on the capabilities exposed by the client.

 ### Via code lenses

-The editor needs to handle two commands in its language client extension:
+If you want to use DAP the editor needs to handle two commands in its language client extension:
 [`metals-run-session-start`](https://github.com/scalameta/metals/blob/main/metals/src/main/scala/scala/meta/internal/metals/ClientCommands.scala)
 and
 [`metals-debug-session-start`](https://github.com/scalameta/metals/blob/main/metals/src/main/scala/scala/meta/internal/metals/ClientCommands.scala).